oddbird/oddleventy/content/blog/2025/polyfill-updates.md

 ### Internal improvements

-* We reduced the built size of the polyfill by half, by curating the external dependencies required at run time.
+* We reduced the built size of the polyfill by half by curating the external dependencies required at run time.
 * We added support for previewing the built polyfill from a pull request, which allows us to quickly get feedback from users or test a change on CodePen.